root2omkar/Game-Arena-Website/README.md

 Copy and paste all the files include nodemodules packages.

-Execute app.js file in model folder.
+Execute app.js file in controls folder.